cross-seed/cross-seed.org/docs/reference/api.md

 ## POST `/api/announce` (experimental)

 Use this endpoint to feed announces into cross-seed.
-For each announce, cross-seed will check if the given torrent name matches any torrents you already have.
+For each `announce`, `cross-seed` will check if the provided search criteria match any torrents you already have.
 If found, it will run the matching algorithm to verify that the torrents do match, and download/inject the announced torrent.

 :::tip

 This is a real-time alternative to scanning RSS feeds.
-Consider turning RSS scan off if you set up this feature.
+Consider turning the RSS scan off (`rssCadence: null,`) if you set up this feature.

 :::